 "The best way to deep clean and sanitize carpets is to use an industrial-grade agitating vacuum equipped with high-quality filters designed to remove allergens and particulates," he says.
 Preconditioning the carpet is important, along with agitation of the preconditioning solution.
 "Professional carpet cleaning usually involves a hot water extraction using truck-mounted equipment.
 Carpet grooming is used to restore the pile and overall appearance of the carpeting, followed by thorough drying."

-Now here’s the surprising bit of advice.
-If you want to extend the life of your carpet, it is important to have it professionally cleaned at least once a year.
-According to Carter, most carpet manufacturers recommend the steam cleaning method.
+Just like Leasure advised, if you want to extend the life of your carpets, it is important to have the carpets cleaned by a professional at least once a year.
+According to Carter, most carpet manufacturers recommend the steam-cleaning method.
 This penetrates deep into the fibers and lifts out the dirt and the many pollutants we track in on our shoes.
 Also, it removes most of the moisture, so carpets dry fast.
 (Always check with your carpet manufacturer before cleaning.)

 DIY steam cleaners

-If one of those “emergency” cleanings is due to muddy footprints, Carter offers a time-saving tip.
+If one of those “emergency” cleanings is due to muddy footprints, Carter offers a time-saving tip for your carpet steam clean.
 Allow mud to dry first, scrape dried mud off the carpet, then vacuum.
 Clean remaining stain with steam cleaner or with the water/drop of Dawn solution and a cloth.
 Blot dry.